Courtesy of James R. Touchstone of Jones & Mayer

 The jury convicted Eric of resisting, obstructing, or delaying a peace officer in violation of Penal Code section 148(a)(1), and acquitted him of the other two charges.
-The Appellate Division of the Superior Court affirmed his conviction in August 2012, finding that the issue of excessive force was a question of fact that was properly resolved by the jury in rendering its verdict.
+The appellate division of the superior court affirmed his conviction in August 2012, finding that the issue of excessive force was a question of fact that was properly resolved by the jury in rendering its verdict.
 In April 2014, the criminal trial court granted Eric’s petition to dismiss his criminal conviction under Penal Code section 1203.4.
-Section 1203.4 permits dismissal of a guilty verdict after a person has successfully fulfilled their term of probation.

 In May 2012, Eric filed a civil complaint in state court, alleging the officer used excessive force in using his Taser on him.
 In June 2013, defendants filed a motion for summary judgment or adjudication, arguing that Eric’s conviction for violating Penal Code section 148 barred his excessive force claim.
 The judge granted defendants’ motion for summary adjudication.